zorroware/initium/README.md

 ### Building
 `./gradlew shadowJar` on UNIX-like systems (e.g. Linux, macOS, *BSD)<br>
 `gradlew.bat shadowJar` on Windows

+### Refactoring
+Chances are, you don't want to keep our package name.
+A good IDE will have refactoring support.
+Refactor the package name, and update the `mainClass` field in [the build script](build.gradle.kts)

 ### Configuring
 When running your Initium-based bot, it checks for a file named "config.toml" in the current working directory.
 Copy the TOML below and put it into a new file with that name.